makinacorpus/django-safedelete/README.rst

 ---------------

 * Branch 0.2.x is compatible with django >= 1.2
-* Branch 0.3.x is compatible with django >= 1.4
+* Branch 0.3.x and 0.4.x are compatible with django >= 1.4

-Current branch (0.3.x) has been tested with :
+Current branch (0.4.x) has been tested with :

 *  Django 1.4, using python 2.6 and 2.7.
 *  Django 1.5 and 1.6, using python 2.6, 2.7 and 3.x.
 *  Django 1.7 using python 2.7 and python 3.x.
 *  Django 1.8 using python 2.7 and python 3.x.
 *  Django 1.9 using python 2.7 and python 3.x.

 Installation